 “I have hope that someday we shall overcome these challenges in communities...maybe by inventing a bigger and better calabash for the women as a continent, kadang kadang (slowly by slowly),” says Judith.

-Read more about MSF's work in Nigeria.
+find out more about MSF's work in Nigeria.